Angier Biddle Duke: Diplomatic career

 In 1949, Duke joined the United States Foreign Service as an assistant in Buenos Aires and subsequently Madrid.
 From 1952 to 1953, he served as the U.S. Ambassador to El Salvador during the Truman administration and was, aged 36, the youngest ever U.S. Ambassador up to that time.

 People thought Angie was just a rich playboy when President Truman appointed him Ambassador to El Salvador.
-He was 32 or 33 years old, the youngest ambassador in United States history, and the Duke name represented entrenched, giant capitalists.
+He was 36 years old, the youngest ambassador in United States history, and the Duke name represented entrenched, giant capitalists.

 With the Democratic Party out of power in 1953, he left the foreign service and returned to private life.
 During much of this time he served as President of the International Rescue Commission.
 Originally a Republican, he later became a Democrat.

 In 1960, Duke, a personal friend of Kennedy, was asked to serve as chief of protocol for the U.S. State Department with the rank of ambassador.
 He held this position until 1965.
 As a vocal supporter of equal rights, "he resigned from the Metropolitan Club of Washington after it refused to admit black diplomats" in 1961.
 His most visible task during his term as chief was to supervise the protocol for world leaders who attended the funeral of John F. Kennedy on November 25, 1963.

 At the end of his term as chief of protocol, the Johnson administration asked him to serve as U.S. Ambassador to Spain, which he did from 1965 to 1968.
 He then served as Chief of Protocol a second time, for less than six months, until he was appointed to become the U.S. Ambassador to Denmark.
 He served in that position for seven months.
 In 1969, he was awarded an honorary LL.D. degree from Duke University.
 Following Vice President Hubert Humphrey's defeat by Richard Nixon, and with the Democratic Party again out of power, he was again out of the U.S. Foreign Service.
 In the early 1970s, he was appointed by Mayor Abraham Beame to serve as Commissioner of the New York City Department of Civic Affairs and Public Events with a staff of 17 until he resigned in 1976 to work for Jimmy Carter's campaign for the presidency.

 When Carter defeated Gerald Ford in the 1976 presidential election, the Democrats were again in power, and in 1979 the administration brought him back again to serve as the U.S. Ambassador to Morocco, a position he held until 1981, when he was succeeded by Joseph Verner Reed, Jr. following Ronald Reagan's election to president.